stuartjnelson/northern-badger-11ty-blog/articles/i-want-to-ditch-google-analytics-but-what-for.md

 ### Ackee Analytics
 A free, self hosted open source platform, [Ackee](https://ackee.electerious.com/) was a recommendation I came across on a [Readit thread about Google Analytics alternatives](https://www.reddit.com/r/webdev/comments/qety61/what_is_a_good_lightweight_free_alternative_to/).
+I've never used a self hosted analytics tool before so I was intrigued.
+Like Netlify Analytics, the data is captured server side.
+By default you only get pages views and time on page with Ackee.
+If you want to capture more such as device type or region you need to include Ackee Detailed Tracking which does involve dropping a cookie.
+They have a really nice [docs page explaining how to setup more detailed data capture](https://docs.ackee.electerious.com/#/docs/Anonymization#personal-data) in a privacy focused way.
+You can manually add a `source` query parameter to any URL (eg. `example.com?source=LinkedIn`) so you know where your traffic has come from.

 **Pros** ✅
-*
+* Free
+* Full control over the analytics web app

 **Cons** ❌
-*
+* A little bit of effort to get setup
+* Dashboard not as slick as other providers

 ### Simple Analytics
-A cookieless tool that focuses on privacy.
+Like the other two tools, a server side analytics data capturing platform.
+They offer a free tier for personal projects which has some limitations including data being stored for only 30 days.
+Its a cookieless tool that focuses on privacy.
 Their free plan gives you access to the platform but with data only being stored for 30-60 days as well as your dashboard being public.
+Getting setup was as simple as adding the tracking script to my blogs `<footer>`.
+I am a fan of how well put together the product feels, from logging in using password-less authentication to their being "AI" built in to make it easy to answer specific analytics questions.
+If this blog made some money I'd defiantly pay to access a higher level of the tool.

 **Pros** ✅
+* Easy setup
-*
+* Excellent dashboard

 **Cons** ❌
-*
+* Only 30 days data retention